ashishsth7586/dwer-data-preprocessing/README.md

 # dwer-data-preprocessing

-This is a lambda function, python script which is triggered when a file is uploaded to S3 Bucket (Supplychain-test).
+This project consists of a python script deployed in AWS Lambda which is triggered when a file, uploaded via FTP from the station every hour, is uploaded to S3 Bucket (Supplychain-test).
-For each file uploaded, a single instance of lambda function is triggered.
+For each uploaded file, a single instance of lambda function is triggered.
-The script takes in the file, process it to our custom standard format based on POSTGRESSQL schema(tablenames), generate the hourly average of the data, deletes the older records from the database if present and loads the data to db.
+The script takes in the file and its metadata, process it to our custom standard format based on POSTGRESSQL schema(tablenames) which is stored in MetaData.json, generate the hourly average, deletes the old records from the database if present and loads the data.
-Note: The station file may consists of Meteorological Data and Air Quality data seperately and together.
+Note: Meteorological Data and Air Quality data file received may present in seperate files or together.
 Based on this, we have to upload the file to the db.

 # upload.sh
-This is a bash script (AWS CLI), that loads all the files (script and python dependencies) creating a .zip to AWS lambda.
+This is a bash script (AWS CLI), that zips all the files including the python packages and loads to AWS lambda.